um1ka/u4_lab_nostaldja/README.md

 Read through the setup instructions from our previous labs

-The goal of this app is to have a full-CRUD application with multiple views.
+The goal of this app is to have a full-CRUD application with a functioning Admin panel

 ## Requirements